Diamonds in the Ruff

 Duncan cannot live with kids under 15 years old.
 Visiting children are okay with close supervision.

-Duncan's home must allow for pit bull type mixes, as we are unsure of his breed mix.
+Duncan's home must allow for "bully breed" type mixes, as we are unsure of his breed mix.
 Landlords, condo associations, and home owners insurance may not allow these breed mixes.

 Duncan can be nervous of new people, so his home should have little visitors and be able to have a separate and quiet area for him when there are visitors.

 Duncan may eat toys and beds if left unsupervised with them.
-He can only be left alone with exceptionally sturdy toys (black kongs are okay), or long lasting chews that are meant to be eaten.
+He can only be left alone with exceptionally sturdy toys (black kongs have been okay), or long lasting chews that are meant to be eaten.

 Duncan has been reported to have some slight guarding behavior with his toys, but this has not been seen again at the shelter.
 His new family should still be prepared for this.